Proven Penis Enlargement - BJUI Research

 In April of 2011, the British Journal of Urology International (BJUI) published a scientific study, conducted by two Italian doctors from the University of Turin.

 They researched in the field of non-invasive penis enlargement, identifying clinically and medically valid research.
-This was done in order to find if any results would document proven natural penis growth.
+This was done in order to find if any results would document proven lasting penis growth.

-The following quotes are some of the main main conclusions of the study:
+The following quotes are some of the main conclusions of the study:

-“… great attention has been given to penile extenders, non-surgical devices that generate progressive mechanical traction the the penis … it seems that these devices can produces an effective and durable lengthening of the penis, in both the flaccid and streteched states”.
+“… great attention has been given to penile extenders, non-surgical devices that generate progressive mechanical traction the penis … it seems that these devices can produce an effective and durable lengthening of the penis, in both the flaccid and erect states”.

 "It seems that penile extenders represent the only evidence-based technique of penile elongation".

 "It seems that penile traction devices should be proposed as the first-line treatment option for patients seeking a penile lengthening procedure."

 “In conclusion … evidence suggests that penile extenders are effective minimally invasive methods of penile lengthening.
 The application of such devices can be recommended in all patients regardless of the penile length …”